facebook/react-native/docs/Tutorial.md

 });
 ```

-And lastly we need to apply this still to the Image component:
+And lastly we need to apply this style to the Image component:

 ```javascript
         <Image